 - removing shoes at the door to reduce allergens in the home

-- using a dust-free, unscented litter in a semi-enclosed litter box, particularly one that is self-cleaning
+- using a low-dust, unscented cat litter in a semi-enclosed litter box, particularly a self-cleaning litter box

 Try a soap-free shampoo or rinse with some cool water.
 Despite the stereotype that cats hate being bathed, the cooling relief offered by a colloidal oatmeal rinse, for example, will make the bathing experience pleasant and inviting.
 Gently blot your kitty dry with a soft towel, then follow up with some topical anti-itch ointment like hydrocortisone.
 Be careful where you apply the creams as your cat will likely try to lick the area in an effort to soothe it further.
 After you apply a cream, distract your cat with a meal, treats, or playtime.
 Topical treatments are good for comforting your kitty during acute allergic episodes, but don't offer long-term relief.

 Just like in humans, antihistamines offer effective allergy relief.
 Unlike humans, however, only certain ones can be used (and only with your vet's consultation).
 Only antihistamines that are known as H2 blockers, such as diphenhydramine (Benadryl), clemastine fumarate (Tavist), and chlorpheniramine (Chlor-Trimeton), are recommended for use in felines.
 Possible side effects include sedation, decreased appetite, dry mouth, lethargy, hyperactivity, constipation, diarrhea.